Compliance February 17, 2026 | 15 min read

 Proof of Funds

-Crypto tax tools like Blockpit or CoinTracking are primarily designed for tax calculations.
-Some now also offer features to trace transaction paths – a useful first step.
+Crypto tax tools like Blockpit, CoinTracking, or Koinly are primarily designed for tax calculations.
+Some now also offer features to trace transaction paths, a useful first step.
 What is missing, however, is the explanatory perspective: Why did holdings increase?
 How do individual transactions connect?
 What does a specific transaction flow mean economically?
 Banks need this context to actually understand crypto fund flows.
-The underlying data for both tax reports and proof of funds is the same: your complete crypto documentation.
+The underlying data for both tax reports and proof of funds is the same: your complete crypto accounting.

 04 What Should a Crypto Proof of Funds Contain?